New Jersey Avenue Station

 The Washington Depot or New Jersey Avenue Station was a train station located in Northwest Washington, D.C., a block north of the Capitol.
 The train station was also called the B&O Depot as it was served by the Baltimore & Ohio Railroad.
-It operated from April 1851 until October 26, 1907, when Union Station commenced operation.
+It operated from April 1851 until October 26, 1907, when Washington Union Station commenced operation.

 During the American Civil War, the New Jersey Avenue Station was the major embarkation site for hundreds of thousands of Union troops.
 President Abraham Lincoln arrived there to be sworn in as President in 1861.
 It was from that station that his body along with his son "Willie" Lincoln began its long journey to his final resting place in Illinois after he was assassinated on April 14, 1865.

 History

-The Pennsylvania Avenue Depot
+Pennsylvania Avenue Depot

 In 1831 the Maryland General Assembly authorized the B&O to build a branch from their main line within 8 miles (13 km) of Baltimore, to Washington, DC.
 It would be known as the Washington Branch.
 Construction began in July 1833, and the line opened on August 25, 1835, splitting from the B&O main line at Relay, roughly 7 miles (11 km) from Baltimore.
 The line originally ended at a Depot located at Pennsylvania Avenue NW & 2nd Street NW starting in 1835.